 Your personal information may be disclosed to, and held and used by, the following persons:

-We may also release personal information where we believe this is appropriate for legal compliance and law enforcement (including to government agencies with statutory law enforcement responsibilities), or to assist with court proceedings, enforce or apply our terms of use, or protect ourselves, our platform users or clients, and others.
+We may also release personal information where we believe this is appropriate for legal compliance, avoiding prejudice to the maintenance of law (including the prevention, detection, investigation, prosecution and punishment of offences) and law enforcement (including to government agencies with statutory law enforcement responsibilities), or to assist with court proceedings, enforce or apply our terms of use, or protect ourselves, our platform users or clients, and others.

-We can also disclose personal information to third parties as instructed and/or authorised by you and in other ways permitted by the Privacy Act and Principles.
+We can also disclose personal information to third parties as instructed by you and in other ways permitted by the Privacy Act and Principles.

 Your personal information may also be used by, and you consent to the use of your personal information by, any Milford Group member to keep you informed about other financial opportunities, products and services of any Milford Group member, including by email, by text message, by Milford Group’s online portal or by any other electronic means.
 Any electronic communication offering other financial opportunities, products or services will include an unsubscribe facility.